 Out of our five cottages, four have been officially graded Mobility 1 by the Enjoy England.
-This means that a person is able to walk up a staircase with assistance, which might require as little as a handrail!
+I will be having them reassessed this year,2018, to take account the changes we have carried out.
+Mobility 1, means that a person is able to walk up a staircase with assistance, which might require as little as a handrail!
 However we,have done better than just that, although with Partridge, Piggeries and the Old Stables being conversions of the existing farm buildings, we have been more restricted with the room sizes and shapes.

 All the cottages have wide doorways and raised electrical sockets.
 All except the Piggeries have ramp level access to the main entrance.
 Each property also has their own Miele washing machine and seperate tumble dryer.
 These facilities are not shared and are provided in each cottage.